-Grant administration at the University operates via a coordination of systems between Research Services Office (RSO and Grants 3.0) and Research Ethics Office (REO and REMO).
+Grant administration at the University operates via a coordination of systems between Research Services Office (RSO and Grants 3.0) and Research Ethics Office (REO and ARISE).
 RSO assists researchers in obtaining funding and provides guidance and financial management of awards.
 REO assists researchers in ensuring that their research (funded or unfunded) meets the standards for ethical research and complies with institutional, provincial, federal and international guidelines.

 Research management policies for all funded research projects at the University of Alberta, regardless of funding source, administered by the University of Alberta flow from the Tri-Agency Agreement on the Administration of Agency Grants and Awards by Research Institutions.